jpinzonc/Problem_loan_prediction/README.md

 # Problem loan prediction 2017

-This github contains a proposal to the Udacity Machine Learning Nanodegree Capstone Project.
+## Udacity's Machine Learning Nanodegree Capstone Project.

-The project attemps to detect problem loans from the Lending Club data set corresponding to 2017.
-More information and details can be found in the report (Capstone_project_JP.pdf)
+The code detects problem loans in the Lending Club's data set form 2017.

+Detailed information about the project and the code is inside the project's report: Capstone_project_JP.pdf

 The github includes:

-1. 2007-2015_pred.ipynb => ANN model for problem loan predictions
+1. 2007-2015_pred.ipynb => ANN classifiers to detect problem loans
-2. 2016_pred.ipynb and 2007-2015_pred.ipynb => model used to predict in two different datasets
+2. 2016_pred.ipynb and 2007-2015_pred.ipynb => sme model, but build to predict problem loans in two different sets
 3. Kaggle_competition_1.ipynb and Kaggle_competition_2.ipynb => Models from Kaggle compiled data for comparison
 4. Capstone_project_JP.pdf => Report for Udacity.
 5. Proposal => Folder with the proposal